-A second global partnership can be found in Genesis 17 when God promises to Abraham descendants that would cover the whole earth in exchange for Abraham’s life of complete obedience and consecration to God.
-Again, we can note how God is expecting an exclusive relationship with Abraham in exchange for a globalized abundance of life.
-At the heart of this partnership, we see God’s deep desire for an most intimate relationship with Abraham, His friend (Is.
-41:8).
+A second global partnership can be found in Genesis 17, when God promises to Abraham descendants that would cover the whole earth in exchange for Abraham’s life of complete obedience and consecration to God.
+Again we can note how God is expecting an exclusive relationship with Abraham in exchange for a globalized abundance of life.
+At the heart of this partnership, we see God’s deep desire for a most intimate relationship with Abraham, his friend (Isaiah 41:8).

 Contemporary Examples of Global Partnerships

 Having looked at biblical and theological foundations of Christian global partnership, let us consider some creative and refreshing examples of partnerships that have been initiated throughout the globe.
 First, David Hacket (3) relates an Internet-based example of global partnership for glocal evangelism: